• facebook

 Note: We’ve kept the Subnet Mask same, but different IP addresses.

-Next, launch Windows Explorer and give a double-click to the Network folder.
-Once you’ve successfully connected, you’ll find the names of both your PCs displayed as shown below.
+Now, open Windows Explorer and double-click Network folder.
+On successful connection, you’ll see names of both of your PCs as below.

 open Windows Explorer